Skip to main content

 • PLS 2000: Intro to Legal Research & Writing

-• Attend at least one additional pre-law event during the academic year.
-Students must compose and submit a summary and written reflection of this event via the e-Portfolio.
+• Attend at least one pre-law event during the academic year.
+Compose and submit a summary and written reflection of this event.

-• Attain a minimum cumulative GPA of 3.60 by the end of the academic year.
-There is not a minimum cumulative GPA requirement pertaining to students' sophomore academic year.
+• Attain a minimum cumulative GPA of 3.65 by the end of the academic year.

-• Select and attend at least two law-related events per academic year (such events may be attended on or off of campus).
-Students must compose and submit a summary and written reflection of each event via the e-Portfolio.
+• Attend at least two pre-law events per academic year.
+Compose and submit a summary and written reflection of each event.

 • Maintain a minimum cumulative GPA of 3.70 at the end of both the junior and senior academic years.